EmilGeorgiev/lottery/readme.md

 export client20=$(lotteryd keys show client20 -a)
 ```

-Then we can use these exported variable to get the balances:
+Then we can use these exported variables to get the balances:

 ```
 lotteryd query bank balances $client1